 Alphonso Donaldson is a high school English teacher in his fifth year at Durham School of the Arts in Durham Public Schools.
 He is a 2019-2020 Kenan Fellow whose project focused on diversity and equity in teacher leadership.
 Mr. Donaldson’s commitment to equity in education has been critical to his professional development and his work in public schools to found equity teams for students and staff.

 Dr. Jamie Lathan is a secondary social studies teacher who received his Ph.D. in Education from UNC-Chapel Hill.
 A National Board Certified teacher, he has worked with high school students of diverse abilities and backgrounds during his nearly 20-year career.
-He is a 2019-20 Kenan Fellow and currently serves as an Instructor of Humanities and the Dean of Distance Education and Extended Programs at the NC School of Science and Mathematics.
+He is a 2019-20 Kenan Fellow and currently serves as Dean of Distance Education and Extended Programs at the NC School of Science and Mathematics.

-Karen McPherson, a 2012-13 Kenan Fellow, has been teaching since 2003 and is currently Curriculum & Instructional Management Coordinator with Elizabeth City-Pasquotank Public Schools.
+Karen McPherson has been teaching since 2003 and is currently Curriculum & Instructional Management Coordinator with Elizabeth City-Pasquotank Public Schools.
 She has received numerous awards including 2017-18 Teacher of the Year for Camden County High School and District Teacher of the Year for Camden County Schools.

 Shane Barry is a science teacher in Wake County Public Schools.
 He has been teaching for 10 years, and in 2017 he was named Athens Drive Teacher of the Year.
 He has a degree in civil engineering from NC State, and he worked as a field engineer on the Pentagon Renovation project prior to becoming an educator.

 Taylor Waters, a 2019-20 Kenan Fellow, is a 4th grade teacher at B.T.
 Bullock Elementary School in Lee County Schools.
 Her fellowship was supported by Fidelity Investments.